bowman2001/perplex/exampleSite/content/news/first-release/index.md

     alt: Rendered spheres
 ---

-A new fluid-responsive theme for Hugo is available for test runs.
+A new fluid-responsive Hugo theme is available for test runs.
 {.p-first}
 <!--more-->